Thorben010/SyntMTE/README.md

 ## 🏃‍♂️ Quick Start

-The primary way to run this project is via the `src/main.py` script, which is conveniently wrapped by `run.bash`.
+The primary way to run this project is via the `src/main.py` script.

 ### Custom Training